meowwtama/tp/docs/UserGuide.md

       * Resolve this by lowering the threshold of the library using `limit` command.

 1. Other error message received:
-   * `Book title cannot be empty!` or `Multiple values specified for the following single-valued field(s): b/` or `Book: BOOTITLE is not available in the library.`
+   * `Book title cannot be empty!` or `Multiple values specified for the following single-valued field(s): b/` or `Book: BOOKTITLE is not available in the library.`
       * Please check <u>Unable to delete/borrow a book from the library</u>

 ### Library user is unable to return a book